The shit blog of Paul Chris Jones

 Deposit withheld: None

 The rent on this apartment was €1,300 a month if you can believe that.
 I certainly can't believe it, and I was the one paying it.
-Well, to be fair, the company my girlfriend was working for (Google) was paying €400 of the rent, leaving my girlfriend and I to split the rest of the rent between us 50/50.
+Well, to be fair, the company my girlfriend was working for (Google) was paying €400 of the rent, leaving my girlfriend and me to split the rest of the rent between us 50/50.

 What does €1,300 a month get you in Cork?
 I'll tell you what it gets you.